brandan-schmitz/plexbot/README.md

   # The ID of the channel for notifications about new TV episodes that have been added to the library
   newEpisodeNotificationChannel: 012345678901234567

-  # The ID of the channel for notifications about new TV episodes that have been added to the library
-  newEpisodesChannelId: 012345678901234567

   # The ID of the channel for notifications about movies that have been added to the waiting list
   movieWaitlistChannel: 012345678901234567